DolVladzio/DevOps_project/HW_03/project/README.md

 ### Images
 In order to change docker's images:
-- Frontend's images - [Frontend's image]
+- Frontend's image - [Frontend's image]
 - Backend's image - [Backend's image]
+- Postgres's image - [Postgres]
-- The rest of the services - [All services]
+- All services - [All services]

 ### Launch
 1. In order to launch everything: